vinckr/site/markdown/index/index.md

 out interesting links, or some of the other pages.
 I am passionate about philosophy, open source software, music, literature, liminal spaces and communities.
-If you are interested in what I am doing professionally or you want help with building a community your open source project, please feel free to write me, contact below.
+Are you interested in what I am doing for work or you need help with building a community your open source project?
+Feel free to write me, find the contact below.
-I think everyone should have their personal space online outside the control of big social media giants, furthering the creativity and diversity online.
+Everyone should have their personal space online outside the control of big social media giants, furthering the creativity and diversity online.
 I believe in the power and merit of an open and free internet and try to advance this cause where I can.